kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-Next create an array of people and invoke your new method.
+Next, you need to create an array of people and invoke your new method.
 Add the following code:

 ```
 var people = ["Chris", "Ray", "Sam", "Jake", "Charlie"] people.shuffleInPlace()
 ```

-You should see that the `people` array has been shuffled like the following.
+You should see that the `people` array has been shuffled like so:

 ![bordered height=20%](/images/shuffle_result.png)

-If your results are not shuffled, verify that you typed the algorithm correctly or go buy a lottery ticket because it shuffled them into the same order that was received!
+If your results aren't shuffled, verify that you typed the algorithm correctly or go buy a lottery ticket because it shuffled them into the same order that was received!
 You can reshuffle to see different results by pointing to **Editor/Execute Playground**.

 > **Note:** Extending functionality to generic type parameters is only available to classes and protocols.
 You will need to create an intermediate protocol to achieve the same with structs.